dallaylaen/perl-test-contract/README.md

     is_contract $c, "1100", "my_check works as expected";
     done_testing;

-`Test::Contract::Unit` may be intermixed with regular `Test::More`, as long as it comes AFTER `Test::More`.
+`Assert::Refute::Unit` may be intermixed with regular `Test::More`, as long as it comes AFTER `Test::More`.

 # A LITTLE PHILOSOPHY